Lab Procedures & Notes

 • Sample+Tube Weight

-• Save As: same as sample name
+• Save As: same as sample name (.SMP file is the default, use that one)

 • Once your weights appear in the “Analysis” screen, you can press Start.

-NOTE: If you have an error in the computer, take a screenshot and save it in the PPT that is open in that computer.
+If you have an error in the computer, take a screenshot and save it in the PPT that is open in that computer.

 This is done with the Laser Diffraction from Marcel Schaap’s Lab.